FAIRmat-NFDI/data-modeling/mpes/meetings/2024-01-03 NXmpes ToDos.md

 - Status: <span style="color:green">merged</span>
 ## Extend energy scan mode in NXenergydispersion
 - PR: https://github.com/FAIRmat-NFDI/nexus_definitions/pull/127
-- missing docs for tranmission and jittered/dithered modes
+- missing docs for tranmission and jittered/dither modes
     - Basic explanation by Laurenz, discuss at workshop
-- Status: <span style="color:orange">under review</span>
+- Status: <span style="color:green">merged</span>
 - ## Use new base classes for NXsample in NXmpes
 - PR: https://github.com/FAIRmat-NFDI/nexus_definitions/pull/68
 - What to do with NXsensor?